-This adjusts the volume of whatever is playing, ringing or speaking in 5% increments.
+This adjusts the volume of VoiceOver in 5% increments.
 It works just like the volume buttons discussed in Lesson 1.
 Dial the Rotor to this function and adjust the VoiceOver volume so that it is comfortable for you.

 IMPORTANT!
 Be careful not to adjust the volume to zero.
 If you do this and then dial the rotor off the Volume function, you will not be able to correct the problem without assistance.
-If you want to turn speech off, use the Speech On/Off gesture, a Three finger Double Tap, discussed In section 8.1 of Lesson 1 - Orientation and Basics.
+If you want to turn speech off, use the Speech On/Off gesture, a Three finger Double Tap, discussed In section 8.2 of Lesson 1 - Orientation and Basics.